City Elf Warden: Well... I... Oh, sod it. (Murder Knife)

 Particularly amusing if the player is a Female Dwarf, since this means that one of the legendary warriors that even the Qunari are in awe of, is not only a woman but also half his size.

 Alistair discovering how Leliana and a romanced female Warden have been casually discussing his prowess in bed;

 Alistair: Maker!
 What is wrong with you women?!

 In Redcliffe, when you need to get the little boy out of the cupboard, bring Wynne.
 The stern old woman gets him out almost instantly, by simply telling him to in a grandmotherly voice.

-The quest where you enter the Fade to rescue Conner from a Desire demon allows you to send in a party member, who all have unique dialogue for attempting different options.
-Morrigan has the most hilarious dialogue when you have her attempt to talk kindly to Conner.
+The quest where you enter the Fade to rescue Connor from a Desire demon allows you to send in a party member, who all have unique dialogue for attempting different options.
+Morrigan has the most hilarious dialogue when you have her attempt to talk kindly to Connor.